gelifatsy/LegalAI-RAG-Contract-Advisor/README.md

 - [Elias Assamnew](https://github.com/gelifatsy)

-We hope this project contributes to the advancement of AI-powered legal solutions.
+I hope this project contributes to the advancement of AI-powered legal solutions.
 Please do not hesitate to reach out with any questions or suggestions.